Donors and Funding Sources

 Adopt A Ramp Program

 How can you help?
 Adopt-A-Ramp!
 Your donations of money and time can change lives, one at a time.
 The average cost of a wheelchair ramp is $1,500 (the cost ranges from $850-$2,500) and can often be built in a single day.
 A CCTV will allow someone with extremely low vision to read countless pieces of mail, books, newspapers, and more, for years to come.
-The relief of being able to take a shower without assistance is priceless.
+The relief of being able to take a shower, with special assistive devices is priceless.

 Make A Donation

 Your organization can choose the donation amount you are comfortable with.
 Here are some ideas to help you in your decision making:

 • $270 – will buy a talking watch or clock for someone who is blind

 • $850 – will pay for materials for one 12-foot ramp

 • $1,000 – will purchase hand controls to allow someone who uses a wheelchair to drive

 • $1,800 – will purchase a CCTV/Video magnifier for a visually impaired person

 • $2,000 – will widen doorways and create an accessible threshold in one home